Thinking of writing short stories? Looking to start your writing career? Have a love of short stories but is it worth the time and effort?

-As I said earlier my first short stories collection was an ebook so I can’t smell the pages (Just kidding), I was damm happy about it when I found that my ebook is finally published and available online on Amazon.
+As I said earlier my first short story collection was an eBook so I couldn’t smell the pages (just kidding), I was damn happy about it when I found that my eBook was finally published and available online on Amazon.

 That was the feeling you get when you publish your first one.

-And the same feeling you can get when you write multiple short stories book or ebook.
+And the same feeling you get when you write multiple short story books or eBook.

-And Writing short stories continuously will get you that in almost no time.
-If you write regularly some short stories you can publish more than two ebooks in a single month.
+And writing short stories continuously will get you that in almost no time.
+If you write regularly, you can publish more than two short story eBooks in a single month!

 5. Short Stories Can Make You Money